No sweat: Dick's crushes 2Q as consumers focus on fitness

 At home workouts and outdoor athletic activities are shaping up to be good business for Dick's Sporting Goods.
 The retailer's second-quarter results easily beat Wall Street's expectations as consumers continue to focus on health and wellness while stuck at home amid the coronavirus pandemic.

-“During this pandemic, the importance of health and fitness has accelerated and participation in socially distant, outdoor activities has increased.
-There has also been a greater shift toward athletic and active lifestyle product with people spending more time working and exercising at home," Chairman and CEO Edward Stack said in a statement on Wednesday.
-“The majority of our assortment sits squarely at the center of these trends, and while mindful of the uncertainty in the current environment, we are in a great lane right now.”
+While many consumers are concentrating on traditional exercise equipment during quarantine, Dick's merchandise lends itself to various stay-at-home and socially distant activities.
+The retailer's stores are full of items for boating, golfing and climbing.

-While many consumers are concentrating on traditional exercise equipment during quarantine, Dick's assortment of products lends itself to various stay-at-home and socially distant activities.
-The retailer's stores are full of items for fishing, golfing and camping.
+“The majority of our assortment sits squarely at the center of these trends, and while mindful of the uncertainty in the current environment, we are in a great lane right now," Chairman and CEO Edward Stack said in a statement on Wednesday.

 For the quarter, Dick's earned $276.8 million, or $3.12 per share.
 Stripping out one-time costs, the Coraopolis, Pennsylvania-based company earned $3.21 per share.
 That handily topped the $1.24 per share analysts polled by Zacks Investment Research predicted.